Aceix/notes-extension/README.md

-# Quick Notes - Chrome Extension
+# Jotta Note - Chrome Extension

 A powerful and intuitive note-taking Chrome extension that allows you to quickly capture, organize, and manage your thoughts with project support.